gemlorg/studies/y3/jpp/inter/luna/description/description.md

 ## Description

 Luna is a Lua-like, imperative programming language that can be typed both statically and dynamically.
-Most of the syntax is taken from Lua, however there are some modifications, a.e. static typing.
+Most of the syntax is taken from Lua, however there are some modifications, a.e. static typing, { to } blocks, ";" line ending and so on.

 ## Syntax and Semantics